 NLT translation.
 But what could I say?
 For he himself sent this sickness.
 Now I will walk humbly throughout my years because of this anguish I have felt.

 he himself sent this sickness.
-Does God inflict suffering upon his people?
-Or do we humans simply attribute (“blame”) God for our suffering?
+Does the LORD God inflict suffering upon his people?
+Or do we humans simply blame him for our suffering?

 NLT translation.
 Lord, your discipline is good, for it leads to life and health.
 You restore my health and allow me to live!

 your discipline is good.
 Hezekiah views his illness as a “discipline” or punishment from the LORD God.

 “I was sinful.
 So God made me very ill.
 That illness was wonderful, because it brought me back to my senses, and I repented of my sin.”

 That’s how the friends of Job saw it as well.
 They thought Job was suffering because of sin in his life.